REST API with Express.js

 );

-So, below middleware is executed after every request to every routes.
+So, above middleware is executed after every request to every routes (written after the middleware).
 You can also add a path to the middleware.

 app.use('/example',